 Considering the Government’s drive to decarbonise the energy sector and incentivising more business to install renewable power and clean technology systems, all such technologies should be removed from the list rateable plant and machinery within the order.
 The current business rates system goes against work that Ofgem and BEIS are undertaking to drive the energy transition.
 The purpose of those reforms is to facilitate technologies to provide services to the system and help support it during the transition.
 Furthermore, while the Government’s new incentive schemes for the decarbonisation of buildings are necessary and helpful, these do not cover commercial premises and businesses must be empowered and encouraged to decarbonise through their own initiative.
 The rates system as it is, interferes with the energy market, and the Government’s own decarbonisation agenda, undermining these reforms.

 We note that the current definition of ‘class 1’ under ‘potentially rateable P&M’ includes power generation, storage and transmission equipment, but point out that this definition was made in 1993 by The Wood Committee.
 The intent of inclusion at the time was to cover large fossil fuel power plants and pumped hydro, not small Behind-the-Meter assets.
 The definition is significantly outdated, and does not consider the invaluable role that renewables and clean technology play today in decarbonisation.
 The committee could not appreciate the rapid development of renewable and clean technology in the coming decades.
-Renewable generation and clean technology are a vital part of the national decarbonisation effort and should be seen as essential tools for businesses, thereby should come under the ‘tools of the trade’ exemption
+Renewable generation and clean technology are a vital part of the national decarbonisation effort and should be seen as essential tools for businesses, thereby should come under the ‘tools of the trade’ exemption.

 Removing all renewable generation and clean technology systems would put a stop to the significant disincentives that are currently in place which actively stop business from decarbonising their energy requirements.
 Such a move would help drive the adoption of renewable energy systems including solar, energy storage, electric vehicle charging points and renewable heating systems.